chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 This time, the `Square` class inherits from `Rectangle` using the `extends` keyword.
 The `Square` constructor uses `super()` to call the `Rectangle` constructor with the specified arguments.
 Note that unlike the ECMAScript 5 version of the code, the identifier `Rectangle` is only used within the class declaration (after `extends`).

-Classes that inherit from other classes are referred to as *derived classes*.
-Derived classes require you to use `super()` if you specify a constructor; if you don't, an error will occur.
-If you choose not to use a constructor, then `super()` is automatically called for you with all arguments upon creating a new instance of the class.
-For instance, the following two classes are identical:
+Classes that inherit from other classes are referred to as *derived classes*. <u>**Derived classes require you to use `super()` if you specify a constructor**; if you don't, an error will occur.
+If you choose not to use a constructor, then `super()` is automatically called for you with all arguments upon creating a new instance of the class.</u> For instance, the following two classes are identical:

 ```js
 class Square extends Rectangle {